Search StreamScheme

 Can I Enable Ads for Every Viewer?

 If you want to push ads onto everyone to really squeeze out that extra little bit of revenue, you can.
 Though I strongly recommend against doing this, as this will absolutely lessen the value a subscription to your channel holds compared to others.
-Ad-free experiences are a huge benefit to subbing to a streamer.
+Ad-free experiences are a huge benefit to subbing for a streamer.

 To get to these in your settings: